THE ART CENTER PRESENTS: “IMAGES of the PAST…The Thom Hindle Collection”

-The gallery will run from September 3rd to September 30th, 2022 AND “An Evening with Thom Hindle” an In Person Book Signing of his New Release “Dover, N.H.
-Through Time Volume Two” on Saturday, September 10th, 6-9 PM.
+“An Evening with Thom Hindle” an In Person Book Signing of his New Release “Dover, N.H.
+Through Time Volume Two” is scheduled for September 10th, 6pm-9pm.

 In celebration of the upcoming 400th anniversary of the founding of Dover, New Hampshire in 1623, The Art Center presents The Thom Hindle Collection: an insightful, historically significant exhibition dedicated to the rich history of Dover, New Hampshire and surrounding areas.

-Throughout the month of September, The Art Center will feature photographs Hindle reproduced from original glass negatives representing the works of local and Boston area photographers that have never been exhibited before.
+Throughout the month of September, The Art Center will feature photographs never exhibited before.
+Hindle reproduced these from original glass negatives representing the works of local and Boston area photographers.
 Focusing this exhibit on the years 1900 through the 1950s, Hindle chose to display a variety of themes.
-Vintage images of Dover, Rochester and Portsmouth are set along with exquisite “Portraits” including families, children, a WWI soldier and a nurse circa 1910.
-“Transportation” bursts with images of street cars, trains, bicycles, motorcycles, automobiles and even an old Jenny airplane at Hampton Beach.
+Vintage images of Dover, Rochester and Portsmouth are set along with exquisite “Portraits” including families, children.
+“Transportation” surges with images of street cars, trains, bicycles, motorcycles and even an old Jenny airplane at Hampton Beach.
 The 1939 World’s Fair, Washington DC in the 1920s, fish shanties at Ogunquit, clam shacks at Joppa Flats and more are explored in “Travel”.
-Early swimming costumes, Short Sands at York in 1910, the original Farragut Hotel in Rye and the Nubble Light and Bell Tower from the 1930s are all in the section “On The Beach”.
+Early swimming costumes, the original Farragut Hotel in Rye and the Nubble Light and Bell Tower from the 1930s are all in the section “On The Beach”.
 “Camping-Fishing” will be of particular interest to the outdoorsmen and women who want to see how old-fashioned camps were set up and what gear was used by both fishermen and hunters back in the day.

-Thom Hindle has published several articles and authored books.
+Hindle is also a noted author.
 “DOVER a Century of Change” was published in 1994, “Tri-City Memories” published 2014, “Factory on Fire” published in 2017 and “Dover, N.H.
 Through Time” which was published in 2020.
 The Art Center is pleased to invite guests to the artist’s reception to meet Thom Hindle in person on September 10th from 6-9 PM to sign his just released 128 page “Dover, N.H.
 Through Time Volume Two” with over 325 photographs in sepia and full color.